Compliance

 Contact Information for the Compliance Counseling Desk

-The Meiji Group has established measures to promote the prevention and early discovery of any violations of legal code or our Corporate Behavior Charter and Meiji Group Behavior Charter.
+The Meiji Group has established measures to promote the prevention and early discovery of any violations of legal code, the Meiji Group Code of Conduct, and the Meiji Corporate Behavior Charter.
 We maintain an internal whistleblowing system for employees that includes an internal hotline as well as an external consultation desk staffed by an attorney or other qualified professional to ensure independence from Company management.

-The Meiji Holdings Co., Ltd. Board of Directors regularly receives reports on the operating status of the whistleblowing structure to ensure appropriate management.
+The Board of Directors of Meiji Holdings regularly receives reports on the operating status of the whistleblowing structure to ensure appropriate management.

 The Meiji Group provides employees with cards containing whistleblowing hotline information.
 This information is also posted to our intra site to promote awareness of the whistleblowing system among employees.